Marx-wrld/Resume-Builder/README.md

 A repo containing a resume builder application built using React(UI), Tailwind CSS & Hero icons.

 - This application structure involves a landing page (Home.js), a navigation bar (Navbar.js), resume templates (Minimalist.js and TwoColumn.js), and a component for dynamically rendering templates based on user selection (Resume.js).
 The templates receive data as props and display the user's information in a structured manner.
+- The TemplateData component renders the Resume component, passing various props such as userData, empData, eduData, projectData, type, headerColor, and headerTextColor.
+This integration allows the user-entered data and styling preferences to be used in generating the final resume layout.

 ![Screenshot (127)](https://github.com/Marx-wrld/Resume-Builder/assets/105711066/5d9ceed1-368e-46e6-b243-4530f8fb7b5a)